 If you’re interested in finding a career that can help make a positive impact on the world, you may consider pursuing a career in social justice.
 Whether you’d prefer to address societal issues of racism, sexism, homophobia, poverty, inequality, globalization or climate crises — working toward social justice allows you to be an agent for change and advocate for others.

-If you’re ready to explore jobs in the social justice field, keep reading — and after you’ve finish, we recommend checking out our companion post: Top Degrees for Social Justice Careers.
+If you’re ready to explore jobs in the social justice field, keep reading — and after you’ve finished, we recommend checking out our companion post: 12 Jobs That Make a Difference in the World.

 What Is Social Justice?